kedomingo/arduino/multi_pwm_with_rotary_toggle/README.md

 NonCommercial — You may not use the material for commercial purposes.

 ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

+## UPDATE (Jan 7 2022)
+**The frequencies are halved on the Arduino pro mini 3.5v (8MHz)**.
+I'm not really sure why since the clockspeed constant F_CPU should be 8000000 in the pro mini and should adjust the other values accordingly, but the oscilloscope shows otherwise.
+I didn't bother spending time with it, so just DOUBLE THE FREQUENCY ON THE 8MHz ARDUINO PRO MINI